UPEV1sion/Enigma/docs/Enigma.md

 26^2−26 = 650 \text{ Redundant Positions}
 $$

-So the actual number of possible combinations is:
+So the actual number of possible rotor positions is:

 $$
 26^3–650 = 16.926 \text{ Actual Rotor Positions}